2025 Conference

-The SMC conference is a major event in the school year, typically attracting 300-400 teachers with between 20 and 30 workshops on offer.
+The SMC conference is a major event in the school year, attracting many teachers with between 20 and 30 workshops on offer.
 It also serves as a social gathering at which teachers can meet and network with colleagues from other parts of the country.

-We'll also have the announcement of the most recent SMC Achievement Award winner, stalls from your favourite publishers, and a host of exciting workshops from the mathematical community.
+There were also stalls from your favourite publishers, and a host of exciting workshops from the mathematical community.
+The list of workshops can be seen at https://bit.ly/SMC2024workshops and slides from several presentations can be accessed below.

 2023 Conference